julelang/manual/src/the-mission.md

 Rust is known for its strict safety guarantees, and it does an excellent job.
 However, as mentioned before, there are many different approaches.
 Jule is not as rigid as Rust; it's designed to be more flexible, similar to Go.

 Go provides runtime safety, catching errors like boundary violations and nil pointer dereferencing.
-However, it doesn’t enforce data race safety, even though concurrency is a key feature.
+However, it doesn't enforce data race safety, even though concurrency is a key feature.
 This assumes the developer will act carefully and responsibly.

 Jule adopts a similar philosophy but is slightly stricter than Go.
 While it assumes developers will avoid issues like data races, it also performs some static safety analysis at compile-time.